Greece Stone and Bronze Age

 The Mycenaean civilization took its name from the town of Mycenae, the most powerful kingdom that actually dominated all through this era.
 The Mycenaean society was formed by an elite group organized around the authority of a single figure, the king, with varying degrees of power.
 Their citadels were fortified with the "Cyclopean walls", called this way because the Greeks believed that only Cyclopes could have lift so large stones.
 The Mycenaean society with its great military strength conquered Crete and took control of the Minoan trade network.

 The Mycenaeans also used a written language called Linear B, a development of the former Minoan Linear A, used only to register the goods and produce into the palaces.
 It was also the Mycenaeans that started the war against Troy as well as other expeditions around the Aegean.
 Between 1,250 and 1,150 BC, a combination of internal warfare and invasions from northern tribes destroyed most of the Mycenaean towns and the Mycenaean civilization disappeared.

 The Dorian Invasion

 The civilizations that flourished during the Bronze Age ended in an abrupt way during the 12th century BC when the tribe of the Dorians came from northern Europe.
 They scattered the Mycenaean population and decentralized their established control system.
-Agriculture, industry and trade activities were divided to the villages.
-Gradually the economy, politics and culture declined and all the trade networks with the Near East collapsed.
+Agriculture, industry, and trade activities were divided into the villages.
+Gradually the economy, politics, and culture declined and all the trade networks with the Near East collapsed.
 The art of writing also disappeared.